pbamr/linux-execution-restriction/readme.txt

 	TEST		: Kernel 6.0 - 6.3
 			  Lenovo X230, T460

+	Attention	: Do not use safer.syscall.
+This version has yet to be edited.

 	Functionality	: Programm execution restriction
 			: Like Windows Feature "Safer/applocker"
 			: Control only works as root